mwerumuchai/password-locker/README.md

 # password-locker

-### An application that allows us to generate and store passwords for various accounts.
+### An application that allows a user to generate and store passwords for various accounts in one main application.

 ## Created by Mweru Muchai